-Bullying is unwanted, aggressive behavior among school aged children that involves a real or perceived power imbalance.
-The behavior is repeated, or has the potential to be repeated, over time.
-Both kids who are bullied and who bully others may have serious, lasting problems.
+Bullying is unwanted, aggressive behavior that involves a real or perceived power imbalance.
+The behavior is repeated or has the potential to be repeated over time.
+Both people who are bullied and who bully others may have serious, lasting problems.